 - Technical gear that washes easily and dries quickly is a great option if you’re road tripping or moving about a lot.

-- Don’t forget an easy to manage day bag, such as a ruck sack or day sack.
+- Don’t forget an easy-to-manage day bag, such as a rucksack or day sack.

-Flags of the United Kingdom
+United Kingdom Highlights

 Things to Know About the Four Countries of the UK